Dinner Set Gang: The victims and crimes

 Salerno and Latella carefully researched their potential victims.
 They found names in the Forbes list of the wealthiest Americans and looked up addresses in Who's Who in America.
 Photo spreads from Architectural Digest and Town and Country enabled the duo to case the scenario from a safe distance.
 Their victims included the DuPonts, the Flaglers, the Wallaces (of Reader's Digest fame) and the Pillsbury family, as well as Liberace, the entertainer.

 At their prime, the gang would steal a quarter of a million dollars per job on average.
 The FBI blamed them for several hundred thefts worth somewhere between $75 million to $150 million in jewels (the exact number of thefts committed by the dinner set gang is uncertain because of the many copycat crimes that may have been falsely attributed to them).
 Their most impressive heist was executed in 1973 in an exclusive, waterfront community just north of Palm Beach.
 An heir to the DuPont fortune was renting a house there.
 Among the sheets in the linen closet of the master bedroom Salerno came across a leather traveling case which contained jewels worth, at that time, approximately $12 million.
-The largest piece was a 17.65 carat natural pink flawless pear-shaped diamond, worth about $1,800,000.
+The largest piece was a 17.65 carat natural pink flawless pear-shaped diamond, worth about $1,800,000, and same with jewels worth the same price.

 The idea of stealing from people while they were home was not something that Peter Salerno came up with on his own accord.
 He was taught by Frank Bova, a master thief, who learned this skill when he led a Ranger team that stole documents from the Nazis during World War II.
 To this day, the veteran thief has never been caught.

 No one benefited from the concept more than the Gang's fence, Wally Gans.
 Wally worked in Manhattan's Diamond District on West 47th Street, an area Salerno described as having "more diamonds and cash ... than God."
 For each piece of jewelry the gang usually received around 10 cents on the dollar which was “the going rate for hot jewelry” at the time.
 Wally Gans and his wife retired after Latella and Salerno's two biggest jobs.